awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-metrics-and-dimensions.md

 You can use the dimensions in the following table to filter API Gateway metrics\.

+**Note**
+API Gateway removes non\-ASCII characters from the ApiName dimension before sending metrics to CloudWatch\.
+If the APIName contains no ASCII characters, the API ID is used as the ApiName\.

 | Dimension | Description |
 | --- | --- |